| REFORMATION

 to enter heaven.
 Indulgences were sold in the 16th Century of

+the church to help build St. Peter Basilica in Rome.
 The original Bible of the Catholic church was set at 66 books,

 but Pope Leo added seven additional books.
 Two of the books that